sravaninaragam/ec2-blue-green-deployment/README.md

-# Blue/Green Deployment for Autoscaling Groups with CodePipeline, CodeBuild and CodeDeploy
+# Blue-Green Deployment for Autoscaling Groups with CodePipeline, CodeBuild and CodeDeploy

 ## In this tutorial: